lukegniwecki/example-cryptocurrency-nexycoin/README.md

               "http://127.0.0.1:5003"]

-If successful, the Postman will display a success message stating that the nodes are now connected showing a addresses.
-Note that Node 1 port `5001` is not inlcuded in the `connect_node` request since the request is sent from it.
+If successful, the Postman will display a success message stating that the nodes are now connected showing addresses of all connected nodes.
+Note that Node 1 port `5001` is not inlcuded in the `connect_node` request since the request is sent from the node itself.
+Do the same for Nodes 2 and 3.

-nodes
-addign transactions
+### Adding Transcations

+To add a transcation, copy the content from the *[transaction.json](https://github.com/lukegniwecki/example-cryptocurrency-nexycoin/blob/master/transaction.json)* and POST a `http://127.0.0.1:5001/add_transaction` request in Postman the JSON format:

+The trasnaction has now been broadcast to the node.

+3. Sender and receiver are public keys - for the purposes of the demo use real names
+4. POST the request
+5. Mine a block to welcome the transaction and  add it to the blockchain (mine the block on the same node)
+6. You will see the mined block showing the new transaction first and the 10 myfirstcoin mining reward for the mining effort
+7. Now Node 1 has length 3 in the chain and Node 2 and Node 3 have shorter chains
+8. Apply the consensus by using the get chain request to replace Node 2 and Node 3 chains with the longest one from Node 1
+9. You can double check and replace chain on Node 2 again to see a message confirming the chain is the longest

 Mining blocks
 Replacing chain